cis-prashant/beepbeepbotbot/README.md

     PUBLIC_URL
     WEATHER_TOKEN
     ```
-* Search your bot in telegram and start chat
+* Search your bot in telegram and start chat.

 **Search beepgolang_bot in Telegram for live example.**